negativenetwork/OAS/README.md

-# OAS
-OpenAppsStore (OAS) v0.1r1
+# OpenAppsStore (OAS) v0.1r1
-This is the first version of my application for Windows, made in python, to help you install Ninite!
+This is the first version of my application for Windows, called, well you guessed, OpenAppsStore or OAS for short!
+It is made in python, to help you install application like the popular tool Ninite.
-(More features will be added soon, don't panic!)
+It is very basic at the moment but more features will be added soon so don't panic!
 Feel free to test it out!